bmezaris/lstm_structured_pruning_geometric_median/README.md

 To run the code use TensorFlow 2.3 or later.

-Download the YouTube-8M dataset (frame-level features) into the dbs folder.
+Download the YouTube-8M dataset (frame-level features) into the dbs folder [Link](http://research.google.com/youtube8m/download.html).

 ## License and Citation